Anof-cyber/PyCript-WebSocket/README.md

+> [!Warning]
-PyCript Websocket was created as seperate extension due to main PyCript was created using old burp suite APIs in Python.
+> PyCript Websocket was created as seperate extension due to main PyCript was created using old burp suite APIs in Python.
 Main PyCript Extension now rewritten from scratch with Web Socket support directly inbuilt.

 Use: https://github.com/Anof-cyber/PyCript

+> [!Warning]
-This Repository is not valid anymore and Websocket extension is no moved to main PyCript extension directly.
+> This Repository is not valid anymore and Websocket extension is no moved to main PyCript extension directly.

 # PyCript WebSocket
 <p align="center">